tommideso/Progetto_LabASSI/user-stories.md

 Then I see the chat with the chef
 And I can chat with the chef

-## Feature 31: Chat with client service
+## Feature 31: Chat with admin

 As a logged client
-I want to chat with the client service
+I want to chat with admin
 So that I can be helped

 ### Scenario 1: From every page

 Given I am on every page
 And I click on the client service button in the footer
-Then I should be redirected to the chat page with the client service
+Then I should be redirected to the chat page with the admin

 ### Scenario 2: From the chat page

 Given I am on the chat page
-And I click on a previous chat with the client service
+And I click on a previous chat with the admin
-Then I see the chat with the client service
+Then I see the chat with admin
-And I can chat with the client service
+And I can chat with admin

 ## Feature 32: Chef public profile view